How Many Types of Quail Are There?

 Quail are small, ground-dwelling birds that are part of the Galliformes order.
 There are many species and subspecies of Quail, the most common being Japanese Quail, Bobwhite Quail, Mountain Quail, and Gambel’s Quail.
 Each quail species has distinct physical characteristics, size, and habitat preferences.

-How many types of quail are there?
 Generally, Quail are small birds with plump bodies and short, rounded wings.
 They have a short, stout bill, and their feathers are typically brown, with spots or mottling on their backs.
 The size of Quail can vary greatly depending on the species, with some as small as 4 inches long and others reaching up to 12 inches.

-Japanese quails are a minor type of Quail, measuring between 4-6 inches long and weighing around 2 ounces.
+Japanese quails are a minor type of Quail, measuring 4-6 inches long and weighing around 2 ounces.
 They have a short bill and a deep chestnut red throat and head.
 Bobwhite quails are slightly larger than Japanese quails, measuring 8-10 inches long and weighing up to 4 ounces.

-Gambel’s quails are among the most significant type of quails, and they can reach lengths of 12 inches and weigh up to 8 ounces.
+Gambel’s quails are among the most significant types of quails, and they can reach lengths of 12 inches and weigh up to 8 ounces.
 They have a distinctive head crest and a tan throat with black spots.

 Many types of Quail are available for keeping as pets or hunting.
 Knowing the characteristics of each species can help you determine how many kinds of Quail are best suited for your needs.